vishvAsa/notes/sapiens/branches/Aryan/kentum/germanic/english/USA/articles/MT_lekhAH/2024-president-race.md

 The above is all commonplace stuff
 but there is a hidden, more tangled aspect of the oligarchy that is too dangerous to mention in public.

+## anUpa
+If anUpa+++(=vance)+++ had been gardabha, the mahAmlechCha MSM would singing his paens as though he was a second coming of ShiDga.
+Now they ignore his bold engagements with them while spreading a childish slander.
+But perhaps by putting himself out there anUpa is delivering a message on behalf of vijaya-nAma-vyApArin to the propagandized.